Can You Avoid Your Domestic Violence Case in Los Angeles Being Filed Against You?

 - We tell them about the circumstances that the police didn't know leading up to them coming over there, and:

-- Sometimes we even give them the client's side of the story — the client's version of the story.
+- Sometimes, we even give them the client's side of the story — the client's version.

 I've even included letters from alleged victims discussing what they didn't tell the police when they got there because they were afraid.
 They didn't want to get arrested themselves.

-So, it is possible to avoid a filing in a domestic violence case if there's some sort of a problem with it and your criminal defense attorney can exploit that problem and use it to your advantage.
+So, it is possible to avoid filing a domestic violence case if there's a problem with it, and your criminal defense attorney can exploit that problem and use it to your advantage.

 Best Criminal Defense for California Domestic Violence Charges

 But make no mistake about it.
-Just because you don't want the case filed against you because it would ruin your career, or whatever the case may be, or because your loved one doesn't want the case filed against you, that's not going to be good enough to avoid a filing.
+Just because you don't want the case filed against you because it would ruin your career, or whatever the case may be, or because your loved one doesn't like the case filed against you, that will not be good enough to avoid a filing.

-If you want to avoid a filing, we're going to have to have an angle, and in my opinion, your best chance to avoid a criminal filing in a domestic violence case in Los Angeles is to hire a criminal defense attorney right away.
+If you want to avoid a filing, we will have to have an angle.
+In my opinion, your best chance to prevent a criminal filing in a domestic violence case in Los Angeles is to hire a criminal defense attorney right away.

 That attorney's job will be to try to prevent the filing and do what is necessary under the circumstances of your particular case.

-Pick up the phone.
-I've been doing this close to 30 years with a lot of success all over Los Angeles county, zeroing in these domestic violence cases to get the best result.
+Could you pick up the phone?
+I've been doing this for nearly 30 years with great success all over Los Angeles County, zeroing in on these domestic violence cases to get the best result.